 David continued: “Here is what I plan to do: You know all of the lands that were under your grandfather’s control?
 I’ve been ruling over those areas for the last several years, but from now on, Mephibosheth, they’re yours!”

 “And there’s more,” the king said.
-“I don’t want you to live a lonely life out there, just hiding yourself away and living in a fearful way.
+“I don’t want you to live a lonely life out there, hiding away and living in fear.
 I want you to eat at my table from now on!
 You have a standing invitation to come to my palace and eat at my table—the king’s table—for the rest of your life” (2 Samuel 9:7).

 Mephibosheth could hardly believe his ears.
-He felt that with all of this, David was basically saying: I know that your dad died a tragic death, and it has been very hard for you, but now you will be my son.
+He felt that with all of this, David was basically saying: Your father died a tragic death, and I know it has been very hard for you—but now you will be my son.

 It was a momentous relief for Mephibosheth to learn that David didn’t plan to do him any harm.
-But this was going way beyond that!
+But this was going far beyond that.
 He was being shown more kindness and love than he could imagine.
-His life had been difficult and lonely for as long as he could remember—from age 5 to age 20.
-And he had gotten used to things being hard.
-But now he was being shown so much mercy that he felt he didn’t really deserve.
+His life had been difficult and lonely for some 15 years.
+And he had gotten used to a bleak existence.
+But now he was being shown tremendous mercy and kindness, far beyond what he felt he deserved.

-It was a time of great emotion for Mephibosheth, and the Bible tells us exactly what he said: “What is thy servant, that thou shouldest look upon such a dead dog as I am?” (verse 8).
+This filled Mephibosheth with great emotion.
+The Bible tells us exactly what he said: “What is thy servant, that thou shouldest look upon such a dead dog as I am?” (verse 8).

-A dead dog!
+A “dead dog.”
 That’s how Mephibosheth saw himself.
-Since he was crippled and grew up without a dad or even grandfather, he thought of himself as a worthless person—a dead dog.
+Since he was crippled and grew up without a father or grandfather, he thought of himself as a worthless person.

-That gives us insight into just how hard Mephibosheth’s life had been.
-And it shows why he could barely believe that King David was reaching out to him and taking him under his wing, almost like a father to a son.
+This gives insight into just how hard Mephibosheth’s life had been.
+And it shows why he could barely believe that King David was reaching out to him and taking him under his wing, like a father to a son.

-He could hardly believe he would be financially comfortable owning all the lands his grandfather had owned.
-And since he was a cripple, David also instructed a man named Ziba and his family to work the land in Mephibosheth’s stead (verses 9-10).
-Mephibosheth was also overjoyed that he wouldn’t have to be isolated and lonely anymore.
+He could barely believe he would be set financially, owning all the lands his grandfather once owned.
+David also instructed a man named Ziba and his family to work the land in Mephibosheth’s stead (verses 9-10).
+Mephibosheth was overjoyed to understand that he wouldn’t have to be isolated and lonely anymore.
 Those days were over!
 He now had a permanent chair at the king’s table.